AlyMuhammadAly/TheMachineTerminator-TMT/README.md

 ## About This Repository:

-Yo!
+YO!
 Machine Terminator is a multiprocess hacking tool.
 It uses FTP for sending the generated files.
-It handles the folloing processes:
+It handles the following processes:

    * Keylogging.
    * Screen recording.